ibm-cloud-docs/vpc/fl-analyze.md

 Each flow log object contains individual flow logs.
 To view or analyze the flow logs, use the IBM Analytics Engine.
 For more information, see the IBM Analytics Engine [Getting started tutorial](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started).

-IBM Cloud Data Engine is depreciated and will no longer be supported after 19 January 2025.
+IBM Cloud Data Engine is depreciated and is no longer supported.
 If you currently use existing instances of Data Engine, it is recommended that you migrate your workloads to [IBM Analytics Engine](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started).
 {: deprecated}

 ## Flow log data format